-The market for object-based storage is quickly moving from the bleeding edge and becoming more accepted among Fortune 1000 organizations.
-Organizations realize the challenges of keeping up with the growing pace of data using traditional storage methods.
+The market for object-based storage is quickly moving from bleeding edge to accepted among Fortune 1000 organizations.
+Organizations see the challenges of increasing data demands, especially of data that use traditional storage methods.
 Because of this, an investigation into new options such as object-based storage is underway.
-In the case of this multinational energy corporation, a high level of satisfaction was achieved by the WWT POC.

-The success of this ATC object-based storage pilot for a multinational energy corporation was the result of a strong partnership between EMC and WWT, a high-performance team effort during the POC, and the capabilities of the ATC’s diverse lab environments.
+The success of this ATC object-based storage pilot for a multi-national energy corporation was the result of a strong partnership between Dell EMC and WWT, a high-performance team effort during the POC, and the diverse capabilities of our ATC’s lab environment.